 Varicose Veins During Pregnancy

 Veins are the blood vessels that return blood from your extremities to your heart.
-Varicose veins are those tiny, squiggly, blue or purple veins that show up mainly on your legs near the surface of your skin.
-Many men and women experience them as they age, especially if they’ve worked a lifetime standing or walking.
-However, many pregnant women experience varicose veins all over their body, including in their rectum (hemorrhoids are varicose veins in the rectal area).
+Varicose veins are those tiny, squiggly, blue or purple veins that show up on your legs near the surface of your skin.
+Many men and women experience them as they age, especially if they’ve spent their lives working jobs that require them to stand or walk a lot.
+Many pregnant women experience varicose veins all over their bodies, including in their rectums (hemorrhoids are varicose veins in the rectal area).

 Every woman is different.
-Some women say the varicose veins only bother them because of their appearance, while other say the veins make them feel achy and heavy.
-Some women say the skin surrounding the varicose veins itch, throb or burn.
-It really depends on each woman when it comes to how they react to the varicose veins once they appear or become more prominent.
+Some women say their varicose veins only bother them because of their appearance, while other say the veins make them feel achy and heavy.
+Some women say the skin surrounding the varicose veins itches, throbs, or burns.

 What Causes Varicose Veins?

-There is an extremely large vein on the right side of all of our bodies, regardless if you are a man or woman.
-And when a woman becomes pregnant, the growing uterus applies pressure to this vein (the inferior vena cava), which leads to an increase in pressure in the leg veins.
-The amount of blood increases significantly in pregnant women, which only adds to the load on your veins.
-As with many other pregnancy symptoms, progesterone can be the culprit as it causes the walls of blood vessels to relax.
+There is an extremely large vein on the right side of everyone’s body, regardless of whether you are a man or woman, called the inferior vena cava.
+When a woman becomes pregnant, the growing uterus applies pressure to this vein, which leads to an increase in pressure in the leg veins.
+The amount of blood in the body increases significantly in pregnant women, which only adds to the load on your veins.
+As with many other pregnancy symptoms, progesterone can be the culprit, as it causes the walls of blood vessels to relax.

-Occasionally, pregnant women who have varicose veins develop small blood clots near the skin’s surface.
-Superficial venous thrombosis can make the veins feel hard, and can cause symptoms such as redness, heat, tenderness and pain.
-Although this condition is generally not a serious problem, it’s important you talk with your health care provider about the issue.
-If a fever or chills is present you may need to be treated with antibiotics.
+Occasionally pregnant women who have varicose veins develop small blood clots near the skin’s surface.
+This condition is known as superficial venous thrombosis, and it can make the veins feel hard and cause symptoms such as redness, heat, tenderness, and pain.
+Although this condition is generally not a serious problem, it’s important you talk with your healthcare provider about the issue.
+If you’re experiencing fever or chills, you may need to be treated with antibiotics.

-Often confused with superficial venous thrombosis, DVT, or deep venous thrombosis are blood clots that are found in deep veins, not varicose veins which tend to be close to the surface of the skin.
-Pregnancy does make women more susceptible to DVT, however it’s not very common.
-In fact, the two terms are more commonly confused with each other than women who actually experience DVT.
+Deep venous thrombosis, or DVT, is often confused with superficial venous thrombosis.
+This condition is characterized by blood clots that are found in deep veins, not in varicose veins, which tend to be close to the surface of the skin.
+Pregnancy does make women more susceptible to DVT, but it’s not very common.

 Preventing Varicose Veins

 For most women there are steps you can take to decrease your chances of getting varicose veins.
-Exercising daily, such as taking a walk, can improve and help with the circulation in your legs.
-If your life consists of plenty of walking or standing, elevating your legs as often as possible can help reduce pressure and stress that is put on your legs.
+Exercising daily, such as by taking a walk, can improve the circulation in your legs.
+If your life consists of plenty of walking or standing, elevating your legs as often as possible can help reduce pressure on your legs.

-Since the inferior vena cava is on your right side, laying on your left or placing a pillow behind you so you tilt towards your left side can reduce pressure that is put on the large vein, legs and feet.
+Since the inferior vena cava is on your right side, lying on your left side or placing a pillow behind you so you tilt toward your left side can reduce the pressure on the large vein, legs, and feet.

 Ever heard of graduated-compression stockings?
-They are prescription-strength support hose that are usually found in medical supply stores or pharmacies.
-The hose is twice as thick as normal stockings, as they help prevent swelling and help varicose veins from worsening.
-They are tight at the ankle and loosen as they rise up the leg, allowing blood to flow back to your heart easier.
+These are prescription-strength support hose that are usually found in medical supply stores or pharmacies.
+The hose is twice as thick as normal stockings, so they help prevent swelling and keep varicose veins from worsening.
+They are tight at the ankle and looser farther up the leg, allowing blood to flow back to your heart more easily.

 Treating Varicose Veins

-While pregnant, doing what you can to prevent varicose veins may not always work.
-So it’s important to know that the veins are generally not serious and tend to disappear within a few months after child birth.
-Wearing the support hose after child birth can help the process along, as exercise and avoiding long periods of standing or sitting can too.
-If the veins have not gone away after this period of time, talk with your healthcare provider about referring you to a specialist who deals with the removal of varicose veins.
+If you’re pregnant, varicose veins may be unavoidable, so it’s important to know that the veins tend to disappear within a few months after childbirth.
+Wearing support hose after childbirth can help the process along, as can exercise and avoiding long periods of standing or sitting.
+If the veins have not gone away after a few months, ask your healthcare provider to refer you to a specialist who deals with the removal of varicose veins.